What is Career Online High School (COHS)?

 What is the difference between a GED and a high school diploma?

 While both the GED and the high school diploma are important, there are several differences between them; among the most significant is the fact that some colleges, institutions and organizations require a high school diploma and may not accept the GED.
 In addition to providing a high school diploma, COHS gives students the benefit of earning a career certificate and completing additional job preparation documents and training.
 The GED consists of four tests offered on a computer.
-Contact the Santa Clara County Office of Education to find out where the tests are offered.
+Contact the Santa Clara County Office of Education to find testing centers near San José.
 Visit the GED website to learn more about the tests.
 The San José Public Library has GED preparation materials available.

 What if I completed all my high school requirements and courses except passing the CAHSEE tests in math and English?

-If you completed 12th grade and all high school credits between the years 2003 and 2015 but didn't pass the CAHSEE exams, you may be eligible to receive your high school diploma now.
-Read the CAHSEE Frequently Asked Questions from the California Department of Education to learn more.
-Then contact your most recent high school or school district regarding your eligibility.
+If you completed 12th grade and all high school credits between the years 2003 and 2015 but didn’t pass the CAHSEE exams, you may be eligible to receive your high school diploma now.
+Contact your most recent high school or school district regarding your eligibility.

 What if I don't have a computer or internet access?